 Lifetime: A word appearing in the Plan in reference to benefit maximums and limitations.
-Lifetime is understood to mean the period of time in which a participant and his or her eligible dependent are covered under the Plan.
-Under no circumstances does lifetime mean during the lifetime of the covered individual.
+Lifetime is understood to mean the period of time in which a participant and his or her eligible dependents are covered under the Plan.
+Under no circumstances does lifetime mean during the entire lifetime of the covered individual, unless covered by the plan at date of death.